cameronstewart/File-Shares/README.md

 File Share Analysis Tools

 ## FileNamePath Export
-Script to extract data for all files in a directory and export to csv.
+PowerShell Script to extract data for all files in a directory and export to csv.

 Data includes
 * 'Path'